 Silkscreen looks familiar.
 Have I seen it somewhere before?

 That is entirely possible.
 Silkscreen is a popular font and is used on quite a few Web sites.
-You may have seen Silkscreen on sites such as: Flickr, Sephora.com, Herman Miller Store, Jeffrey Zeldman Presents, Gladwell.com, Britney Spears, Volvo Cars, Splatterpunk.com (an experimental site by Adobe), and countless personal Web sites & weblogs.
+You may have seen Silkscreen on sites such as: Flickr, Sephora.com, Herman Miller Store, Jeffrey Zeldman Presents, Gladwell.com, Britney Spears, Volvo Cars, Splatterpunk.com (an experimental site by Adobe), and in The Bourne Legacy.

 What did you use to make Silkscreen?